 The Freedom of Information Act 2000 encourages public authorities to proactively publish as much information as possible.

 Under the Act, we are required to adopt a publication scheme which contains information we routinely make available, and ensure that information is published in accordance with the scheme.
-The information we make available is here.
+Link to the publication scheme information we make available.

 Making a Freedom of Information request

 If the information you want is not currently published, you can request it from us.
 All requests for information under the Freedom of Information Act must be in writing and must include your name and an address for the response.
 This can be sent either by post to the address below, emailed to email@example.com or by using the FOI request form link above.
 Please provide a description of the information that you are seeking from the Council.
 It may be helpful to provide a contact number as well in case we need to contact you about your request.